-DeWalt has a great many budget tools, like the DWD110K corded power drill that includes a carrying bag, the DXAM-2260 portable air mover, or the DCV517B cordless wet/dry vacuum that you can find for under $100.
-DeWalt also offers an extensive line of high-end tools, like the DWS716 miter-saw, DW735X thickness planer, and the DCD130B cordless drill for concrete mixing that will cost many times what a budget tool costs.
+DeWalt has several budget tools, like the DWD110K corded power drill, the DXAM-2260 portable air mover, and the DCV517B cordless wet/dry vacuum that you can find for under $100.
+DeWalt also has an extensive line of high-end tools, like the DWS716 miter-saw, DW735X thickness planer, and the DCD130B cordless drill for concrete mixing.

-DeWalt also offers several combo kits that contain several cordless power tools, batteries, a charger, and a storage bag.
-While the initial cost of these kits may be quite high, you can get significant per-tool savings.
+DeWalt also makes combo kits containing cordless power tools, batteries, a charger, and a storage bag.
+While the initial cost of these kits may be pretty high, you can get significant per-tool savings.

-Makita has similar pricing to DeWalt, but you may find many models slightly less expensive.
+Makita has similar pricing to DeWalt, but some of its models are slightly less expensive.
 They, too, have a great line of budget tools, including the CT232 2-piece cordless drill, GV5010 rotary sander, and XLC02R1B cordless vacuum that you can purchase for under $100.
 Their high-end products include the XBU02PT1 36-volt blower that comes with four batteries, the XCU03PT1 chainsaw, and the SP6000J1 plunge circular saw.

-Makita also has several combo kits that provide you with several tools, batteries, and accessories to cut costs and provide you with most of what you need.
+Makita also has several combo kits that provide tools, batteries, and accessories to cut costs.

 DeWalt vs Makita: Warranty

-DeWalt comes with a three-year warranty covering any broken parts caused by manufacturing, and they will also cover the costs of servicing the equipment.
-You can also upgrade to a seven-year warranty covering all parts and one year of cost-free service for fixing damage caused by normal wear.
+DeWalt comes with a 3-year warranty covering any broken parts caused by manufacturing, and they will also cover the costs of servicing the equipment.
+You can also upgrade to a 7-year warranty covering all parts and 1 year of cost-free service for fixing damage caused by normal wear.
 Either choice comes with a 90-day money-back guarantee.

-Makita has a basic one-year warranty for most tools that protects the tool against defects from workmanship and materials.
-Their emission-related tools have a two-year warranty covering additional components like the fuel metering system, air induction system, and ignition system.
-A three-year warranty comes with their battery and charger.
+Makita has a basic 1-year warranty for most tools that protects the tool against defects from workmanship and materials.
+Their emission-related tools have a 2-year warranty covering additional components like fuel metering, air induction, and ignition systems.
+A 3-year warranty comes with their battery and charger.